aliallam123/AWS_AI_Practitioner/exam/exam.md

 To-do:
 book exam

 Did the 4th and final mock paper and I got 78% again

+Busy today, need to prep for my public speaking tomorrow